Werner Stegmaier

 Werner Stegmaier (born 19 July 1946 in Ludwigsburg) is a German philosopher.
 He was the founding director of the Department of Philosophy at the University of Greifswald after the collapse of the Soviet Union and the German reunification.
 From 1994 until 2011, he was chair of philosophy with a focus on practical philosophy.

 His main field of research is the philosophy of orientation.
 He first published it in the German Philosophie der Orientierung (2008); its English translation has been published as What is Orientation?
 A Philosophical Investigation (2019).
 To promote the ideas of this philosophical approach, the Hodges Foundation for Philosophical Orientation was founded in Nashville, Tennessee, in 2018.
 His second major field of research is Friedrich Nietzsche's philosophy.
 Both areas of research are integrated in his Nietzsche meets Luhmann.
 Orientierung im Nihilismus (2016).
+In 2018, the Hodges Foundation for Philosophical Orientation was founded in Nashville, Tennessee (USA) with the aim of making this philosophy known in the English-speaking world and continuing to develop it by collaborating with people from diverse backgrounds.

 Life

 After receiving his graduate degree (Staatsexamen) in philosophy, German studies, and Latin philology, he earned his doctorate in philosophy under the supervision of Karl Ulmer and Josef Simon in 1974 at the University of Tübingen.
 He taught for a few years at upper level high schools (Gymnasium) and at the University of Stuttgart.
 He became research assistant of Josef Simon at the University of Bonn, where he defended his habilitation on Philosophie der Fluktuanz.
 Dilthey und Nietzsche.
 In his inaugural address, he dealt with Immanuel Kant’s treatise What Does It Mean To Orient Oneself in Thinking?, on the basis of which he later developed his Philosophy of Orientation.
 After serving as an interim professor in Berlin, he went to Greifswald, where he still lives today.
 Stegmaier founded the North- and East-European Forum for Philosophy, which connected philosophy departments around the Baltic Sea.
 It organized annual summer schools and supported the philosophical reorientation in countries formerly controlled by the Soviet Union in a project “Empirical Research on Philosophy,” supported by the Deutsche Forschungsgemeinschaft.
 From 1997 until 2017, Stegmaier was the chief editor of the journal Nietzsche-Studien.
 International Yearbook for Nietzsche Research as well as of the Monographs and Texts of Nietzsche Research (both published by Walter de Gruyter, Berlin/Boston).
+He has organized numerous academic conferences on the philosophy of Nietzsche, the philosophy of orientation, signs and time, on the contemporary philosophical significance of the Jewish tradition, and on the thinking of Nietzsche and Luhmann.
+The philosophy of orientation has influenced various fields, including the sports science, linguistics, musicology, psychotherapy, architecture, and theology.
+In 2019, an abbreviated and updated version was published in English under the title What is Orientation?
+A Philosophical Investigation.
+Founded in 2018, the Hodges Foundation for Philosophical Orientation in Nashville, Tennessee, hosts prize competitions, seminars, research colloquia, publishes books, and awards research grants in order to further develop this philosophy.